 The growing medium you choose for your indoor vertical garden plays a significant role in plant growth, water retention, and overall garden health.
 Here are some factors to consider when selecting the ideal soil for your vertical garden:

-Drainage and aeration: Opt for a well-draining soil mix that allows for adequate air circulation around plant roots, preventing root rot and promoting healthy growth.
+Drainage and aeration: Choose a well-draining soil mix that allows for adequate air circulation around plant roots, preventing root rot and promoting healthy growth.

-Nutrient content: Select a soil mix that contains a balanced blend of essential nutrients, either through the addition of organic matter or slow-release fertilizers.
+Nutrient content: Add organic matter or slow-release fertilizers to select a soil mix that contains a balanced blend of essential nutrients.

 Soil Amendments for Enhanced Plant Growth